rahulguptta/Heart-Desies-Prediction/README.md

 ## Introduction

-- A self Logistic regression classifier will be created and will be Compared the performance with the model created using the inbuilt library scikit learn.
+- A self Logistic regression classifier is created manually.
+The performance of this classifier has been Compared with the inbuilt Logistic regression classifier.

 - The dataset for this project is "Heart Failure Prediction Dataset" downloaded from [Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).

-- The goal of the classifier predicting if a person has heart disease or not.
+- The goal of the classifier is predicting if a person has heart disease or not based on the features like Obesity, Cholesterol level, Blood Suger, Age, Sex and so on.

 - The outflow of the project is as: